 Needing no introduction, Yellowstone National Park is a wildlife enthusiast’s paradise.
 From the road you’re likely to spot plenty of bison and elk, but venturing into the backcountry might earn you sightings of grizzly bears, black bears, moose, gray wolves, bighorn sheep, coyotes, pronghorn, bald eagles and plenty of other wild creatures.
 Snowshoeing, cross-country skiing and guided snowmobile trips offer wildlife watching in the crisp serenity of winter.

 2. Grand Teton National Park

 Like its larger neighbor to the north, Grand Teton National Park’s abundant wildlife is legendary.
-The park’s diverse landscape provides habitats for a wide range of animals, including black bears, grizzly bears, moose, elk, coyotes, bison, mule deer, river otters, bald eagles, golden eagles, sage grouse, trumpeter swans and much more.
+The park’s diverse landscape provides habitats for a wide range of animals, including black bears, grizzly bears, moose, elk, coyotes, bison, wolves, mule deer, river otters, bald eagles, golden eagles, sage grouse, trumpeter swans and much more.
 For a guaranteed wintertime elk sighting, visit the National Elk Refuge, just south of the park, where 7,500 migrating elk spend each winter.